 |Business Cover Benefit|

-Benefits of BT Term Life Insurance
+BT Term Life Insurance benefits

 BT Term Life Insurance can give you a sense of security knowing your family will be properly taken care of when you pass away.
 This insurance policy provides comprehensive cover which includes terminal illness benefit which pays you out if you have 12 months to live.
 It also provides counselling benefit which could prove helpful as your loved ones go through tough times.
 In addition, BT Term Life Insurance also rewards its loyal customers with a Loyalty Benefit which pays an extra 5% to your insurance policy.
 Other key features of this product are as follows: